Last updated 26-Jan-2023

 When looking at inventory it is worth checking the specification details.
 Batteries and motors get upgraded from time to time and it is important that you understand the version you are buying to make sure you are happy with this.
 Tesla do not always make this information obvious, however we take the Tesla data including hidden data they don't place on the website to give buyers more insight into what the car has.

-So far, we have enabled these notifications for the 3 most popular countries but will be extending these over time.
-To receive the notifications, use the appropriate link below for your country:
+We have enabled these notifications for the most popular countries and are extending these over time.
+To receive the notifications via Telegram, use the appropriate links below for your country: